 Acute flaccid myelitis (AFM) is an illness characterized by acute onset of flaccid limb weakness and magnetic resonance imaging (MRI) showing lesions in the gray matter of the spinal cord.
-AFM has been under investigation by health departments and the Centers for Disease Control and Prevention (CDC) for the past four years.
+AFM has been under investigation by health departments and the Centers for Disease Control and Prevention (CDC) for the past five years.
 Surveillance has shown that AFM cases generally peak in the months of September and October.
-A biennial pattern has been observed with the majority of cases reported in 2014 and 2016, and smaller numbers reported in 2015 and 2017.
-If this pattern continues, we would expect to see an increase in AFM cases in 2018.
-As a result, public health partners are encouraged to be aware of the symptoms of AFM and related resources to assist with identifying and reporting of suspected AFM cases and collecting specimens.
+A biennial pattern has been observed with the majority of cases reported in 2014, 2016 and 2018, with smaller numbers reported in 2015 and 2017.
+However, public health partners are encouraged to be aware of the symptoms of AFM and related resources to assist with identifying and reporting of suspected AFM cases and collecting specimens at any time.

-The CDC received 43 reports of suspected AFM in persons across the U.S. between January 1 and August 20, 2018.
-Although numerous pathogens (e.g., enteroviruses (West Nile virus, other flaviviruses, and adenoviruses) are known to cause AFM, CDC is interested in investigating all possible etiologies.
+CDC has received 76 reports of suspected AFM in persons across the U.S. in 2019 to date with 13 confirmed cases.
+In 2018, there were 233 confirmed cases in the U.S. and nine of those were reported in Illinois.
+Although numerous pathogens (e.g., enteroviruses, West Nile virus, other flaviviruses, and adenoviruses) are known to cause AFM, CDC is interested in investigating all possible etiologies.
 Reporting of these cases will help public health officials monitor increases in illness and improve understanding of potential causes, risk factors and preventive measures or therapies.
-Clinicians are asked to voluntarily report AFM cases to their local health department.
+Clinicians are asked to report AFM cases to their local health department.
+Additional information about 2018 AFM data and can be found in CDC's 'Vital Signs' report.